dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1036](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1036): Override methods on comparable types

-A public or protected type implements the System.IComparable interface.
-It does not override Object.Equals nor does it overload the language-specific operator for equality, inequality, less than, less than or equal, greater than or greater than or equal.
+A public or protected type implements the 'System.IComparable' interface.
+It does not override 'Object.Equals' nor does it overload the language-specific operator for equality, inequality, less than, less than or equal, greater than or greater than or equal.

 |Item|Value|
 |-|-|